TheTrueRandom/growatt-modbus/Readme.md

 ## Setup
-Connect the pin 3 and 4 (modbus A and B) of the growatt COM connector to a modbus to serial converter (e.g. rs485 to TTL converter).
+On MIN/MIC models connect the pin 3 and 4 (modbus A and B) of the growatt COM connector to a modbus to serial converter (e.g. rs485 to TTL converter).
 Multiple inverters can be connected to the same converter.
 The modbusId can be changed in the configuration menu of the inverter (default: 1).
 <img src="doc/com.jpg" height="300"/>
 <img src="doc/raspberry.jpg" height="300"/>

+On SPH models, set RS485 mode to VPP and use Port RS485-1, pins 4 and 5 (modbus A and B).

 ## Installation
 ```shell